pyscf/pyscf/doc/source/tutorial.rst

 ``import pyscf`` in the python shell again.

 .. note::  The quick setup does not provide the best performance.
-  Please see :ref:`installing` for the optimized libraries.
+  Please see :ref:`installing` for the installation with optimized libraries.

 A simple example